danthorpe/Money/README.md

 ## Specific Currency

 Under the hood, `Money` is a `typealias` for `_Money<Currency.Local>` where `Currency.Local` is a specific `CurrencyType` which represents the currency for the current local.
-This means that it strongly typed to the local currency.
+This means that it is strongly typed to the local currency.

 In a similar way, there are 298 foreign currency types supported.